ssbc/handbook.scuttlebutt.nz/guides/pubs/setup-a-pub.md

 After renting the server, follow the guides provided by your host to configure the software.
 We recommend using a common Linux distribution, such as Ubuntu.

-Scuttlebot by default uses port `8008`, so make sure to expose that port (or whatever port you configure scuttlebot to use) to the internet.
+ssb-server by default uses port `8008`, so make sure to expose that port (or whatever port you configure ssb-server to use) to the internet.

 ## 2. Install Node